ohmae/touch-icon-extractor/README.md

 1. favicon.ico

-There are methods to gather all the information (`TouchIconExtractor#listFromDomain()`) This is for debugging and verification, **strongly not recommended for use in production environment**.
+There are methods to gather all the information (`TouchIconExtractor#listFromDomain()`) This is for debugging and verification, **strongly recommended not to use in production.**.

 ## Dependent OSS